nealcrook/nascom/hw_sim/README.md

 * (of which) 48 pulses occur while "active_h" is high

-Remember, the operation of the video RAM, character generator etc. continues through horizontal blanking; it's simply not visible because it's gated out of "vid_data".
+### n2single_line.pdf

+Starts at the same point as n2single_scanline.pdf but zooms out to show one output line of characters, made up of 14 scan-lines.

+"vdu_line" is 0xf and "vdu_chr" is counting too quickly to be readable at this resolution. "vdu_rs" is counting from 0 to 0xd (13), to count out the 14 scanlines of the top line of characters.
+As "vdu_rs" wraps from 0xd to 0, "vdu_line" counts from 0xf to 1, the start of the second line of output.

+IC53 and IC44c generate "vdu_rs".
+Each time "vdu_chr" wraps from 0x3f..0, the
+high->low transition of the count MSB is inverted to generate a rising edge on the clock input, IC43/2.
+When the count value reaches 14 (or 12, depending upon the setting of LSW1/6) the counter is asynchronously cleared by "rs_rst_n".
+That means the count value of 0xe (14) only persists for a short time (related to gate delays - the reset pulse is truncated by its effect of resetting the count) so that the count value appears to go from 0xd to 0.

+"vdu_rs" is used to address one-of-16 rows within the character generator ROMs, to build up successive scan lines for a line of characters.

+### n2single_frame.pdf

+Starts at the same point as n2single_line.pdf but zooms out to show one full frame, made up of 16 lines of characters, each made up of 14 scan-lines.

+"vdu_chr" and "vdu_rs" are counting too quickly to be readable at this resolution. "vdu_line" counts from 0xf through 0 to 0xe for the 16 lines of the active part of the display, then counts 0xf, 0x0, 0xb, 0xc, 0xd, 0xe for the
+vertical blanking time.
+When it transitions from 0xe to 0xf this is the start of the active region of the next frame.

+The counters for this final part of the frame timing are formed by IC68, IC13b and the N2V PROM.

+IC68 is clocked using the same trick as IC53: when vid_rs is reset, the high->low transition of the count MSB is inverted to generate a rising edge on IC68/5.
+With no interference, the counter would count modulo 16.

+As the counter IC68 wraps from 0xf to 0, its carry output clocks IC13/b which is configured as a divide-by-2.
+The 4 bits of "vdu_line" are enough to count the active part of the video frame.
+The addition of the extra counter bit from the divide-by-2 provides the range to be able to count both the active and the blanking part of the video frame.
+However, as the waveforms show, it's not simply the case that this extra bit indicates active/blanking, it's a bit more complicated..
+I named this extra bit from the divide-by-2 "vdu_line_hi" (I made up this name but I am not happy with it).

+"vdu_line" is used to address 16 successive groups of locations in the video RAM, IC50, via address MUX IC64.

+"vdu_line", and a fifth bit "vdu_line_hi" address the N2V PROM.
+This PROM acts as a decoder or look-up table.
+It has 8 outputs but only 2 are used/shown on the circuit diagram.

+The outputs of the PROM are shown as "active_v" (/VBLANK on the schematic) and "vsync_trigger_n". "active_v" is easy to describe: it is high for the 16 character lines that form the active part of the display. "vsync_trigger_n" is more subtle, and it's best to inspect the contents of file "prom_n2v.v" to understand its operation (there are additional comments in that file).

+During the active part of the frame, "vdu_line" transitions from 0->1 with "vdu_line_hi"=1.
+During the blanking part of the frame, "vdu_line" transitions from 0->1 and "vdu_line_hi"=0, the PROM decodes a 0 on "vsync_trigger_n".
+This generates an asynchronous pulse on the /LOAD input of IC68 -- similar to the way in which the decode of vdu_rs reset IC53.

+The D/C/B/A inputs of IC53 are hard-wired to 0b1011 (11) and so the /LOAD pulse sets the count value to 0xb.
+Just as for IC53, the load is asynchronous and fast, and the change in the count value causes the /LOAD pulse to release; the waveforms show a very short pulse on "vsync_trigger_n".

+Aborting the "vdu_line" count in this way is the final step in establishing the video frame timing.
+The period of "active_v" shows the frame period.
+The simulation test bench reports this period, which stabilises at 19712us (50.73Hz).

+The falling edge of "vsync_trigger_n" triggers monostable IC57/10 to generate "vsync", the vertical sync pulse to the vdu.

+"vsync" and "hsync" are combined in IC61.
+The combined signal, "vid_sync" goes through R69 to the modulator/video output.
+The voltage swing distinguishes sync from video, and the pulse width distinguishes horizontal from vertical sync pulses.

+N2VPROM looks like an expensive solution to a trivial logic decode problem.

 ### n2hblank_to_7chars.pdf

-Zooms in further to the start of the first scan line.
-As before, "vdu_line" is f, "chr_rs" is 0, "active_v" asserts.
-The first visible character for line 16 comes from video RAM address 0x0bca.
+Now that we've seen the whole frame, we're zooming in again, to see the start of the first active scan line.
+See "active_v" assert, "vdu_line" is 0xf, "vdu_rs" is 0, "vdu_chr" is zero.

+The documentation shows that the first visible character for line 16 comes from video RAM address 0x0bca.
 The base address of the video RAM is 0x800, so address 0x0bca corresponds to address 0x3ca in the video RAM, IC50.
 Pins A[9:6] of the RAM select the line of the display (0-15) and pins A[5:0] select the charactor on the line (0-63).

-Observe the value 0x3ca on "mux_a".
-Where the value changes from 0x3ca to 0x3cb, the data from the RAM, on chr_d (the ASCII code for the first character to be displayed) is clocked into IC67 on the rising edge of "clk_char_ld".
+The value on "mux_a" is the concatenation of "vdu_line" and "vdu_chr" so it's value starts at 0x3c0 and increments.
+When the value changes from 0x3ca to 0x3cb, the data from the RAM, on chr_d (the ASCII code for the first character to be displayed) is clocked into IC67 on the rising edge of "clk_char_ld".
 The output, "chr_a" is used as part of the address for the character generator ROMs.

 "chr_a[7]" (from bit[7] of the byte stored in the video RAM) selects between the alphanumerics character generator ROM and the NAS-GRA ROM.
-For each 2Kbyte ROM, the 4-bit "chr_rs" is connected to the low-order address lines to select one of 16 rows (though only 14 are used). "chr_a[6:0]" provide the other 7 address lines, selecting one of 128 characters in the particular ROM.
+For each 2Kbyte ROM, the 4-bit "vdu_rs" is connected to the low-order address lines to select one of 16 rows (though only 14 are used). "chr_a[6:0]" provide the other 7 address lines, selecting one of 128 characters in the particular ROM.